Chilliwack Lake Provincial Park

 Hollyburn mountain/Hollyburn Ancient Forest Loop Trail

 For big tree enthusiasts, the trails criss-crossing Hollyburn Mountain’s western face are no doubt a major highlight in Cypress Provincial Park.
 Hikers traverse a centuries-old forest of massive western hemlock and yellow-cedar.
-Its an amazing experience to walk among trees that haven’t experienced a fire disturbance since perhaps some of the earliest major civilizations on Earth.
+It’s an amazing experience to walk among trees that haven’t experienced a fire disturbance since perhaps some of the earliest major civilizations on Earth.

 From the ski lift area, follow the Baden-Powell Trail southeast as it climbs the mountain and marvel at groves of huge yellow-cedars.
 One of the best sections lies off-trail where the Baden-Powell meets the Old Mount Strachan Trail.
 Take the Strachan Trail back northwest, following the flagging and tape.
 Before it turns southwest to meet the Baden-Powell again and close the loop, the trail passes the Hollyburn Giant, one of the girthiest yellow-cedars in British Columbia.
-Though the tree is dead and collapsing as a snag, it’s shape and size are still amazing.
+Though the tree is dead and collapsing as a snag, its shape and size are still amazing.

 Hollyburn Giant